alexbfree/thesis/src/chapter-5.md

 ### Interview 2: Privacy Policy Review and Goal Setting{#5.4.2}

-Participants reviewed and discussed privacy policies for their chosen target companies and were asked to define hopes and expectations for each GDPR request (see [Table 5.4](#table-5.4)).
-74% of goals expresses related to participants wanting to have greater insight and control into their personal data ecosystems; most commonly a desire to see the breadth and depth of data collection by companies, to understand what was being inferred and how personal data was used, and to use such information to better assess trustworthiness of those companies.
+In Interview 2, participants had reviewed and discussed privacy policies for their chosen target companies and been asked to define hopes and expectations for each GDPR request (see [Table 5.4](#table-5.4)).
+74% of goals expressed related to participants wanting to have greater insight and control into their personal data ecosystems; most commonly a desire to see the breadth and depth of data collection by companies, to understand what was being inferred and how personal data was used, and to use such information to better assess trustworthiness of those companies.
 Such goals were often motivated by curiosity or suspicion, or a desire to shed light on specific incidents or answer specific questions.
 In some cases participants wanted not just to learn and acquire knowledge but to take control of or delete held data.
 In contrast, 26% of goals related to gaining personal benefit from one's obtained data: motivators included the desire to reflect on past data to gain self-insight, as well as goals relating creativity, fun, and nostalgia.

 ![Figure 5.3: Sankey Overview of Participants' GDPR Requests](./src/figs/fig5.3-gdpr-sankey.png){#figure-5.3}

-At the conclusion of interview 2, participants were provided with the emails and instructions to start their GDPR requests, which progressed as illustrated in [Figure 5.3](#figure-5.3).
+At the conclusion of interview 2, participants had been provided with the emails and instructions to start their GDPR requests, which progressed as illustrated in [Figure 5.3](#figure-5.3).
 Eight requests resulted in no data being obtained, due to either data holder non-responsiveness, inability to access the right account or satisfy ID requirements, or confirmation being received that there was no data to supply.
 32 requests (80%) resulted in at least some data being returned; 10 of these directed the participant to use a publicly-available download dashboard such as Google Takeout, and the rest resulted in data being made individually available.
 Of these, one was mailed as printouts, another was mailed on CD-R, and the rest were delivered by e-mail (sometimes involving a secured online website to download).
 While 22 companies supplied bespoke data packages, 4 did not return it within the 30 days the legislation specifies.
 Please note that requests took place within the context of a global pandemic so response rates may not be typical.
-Following discussion, participants judged that all 32 requests receiving data had failed to return all requested data (across all five of the categories in [Table 5.2](#table-5.2)).
+Following discussion in Interview 3 (see below), participants judged that all 32 requests receiving data had failed to return all requested data (across all five of the categories in [Table 5.2](#table-5.2)).

 ### Interview 3: Reviewing the GDPR Response{#5.4.3}